There are many reasons for a specialised diet and they differ from person to person. Some of the more common ones include:

 EGG FREE avoids eggs due to an allergy to the egg white or egg yolk or both.

-HALAL Halal is an Arabic word which means “permissible.”
+HALAL Halal is an Arabic word that means “permissible.”
 In terms of food, it means food that is permissible according to Islamic law.
 For example, for meat to be certified “halal,” it cannot be from a forbidden animal (such as pork) or cut (such as meat from hindquarters).
-People that eat Halal foods may also avoid cakes, biscuits, ice-cream and packaged food containing animal-based products such as fat, gelatine or enzymes in case it is derived from pigs.
+People that eat Halal foods may also avoid cakes, biscuits, ice cream and packaged food containing animal-based products such as fat, gelatine or enzymes in case it is derived from pigs.

 KETOGENIC/KETO DIET involves eating a very small amount of carbohydrates, a moderate amount of protein and a large proportion of fat per day.
 This causes the body to enter a state of 'ketosis' where it uses fat as its main source of fuel instead of glucose (from carbohydrates).

 KOSHER is a Hebrew word that means "fit, proper or correct".
 It is mostly used to describe food and drink that complies with Jewish religious dietary law.
 There are three categories of kosher foods: meat, dairy and pareve.
 Each food group fits into the Kosher guidelines and must be ritually handled and prepared to be considered kosher.

 LOW FODMAP: FODMAP is an acronym for the short-chain carbohydrates and sugar alcohols that appear in foods, either naturally or as an additive.
 It stands for:

 These sugars ferment in the bowel and can cause irritation.
 These sugars include: